The First $100,000 is the Hardest – the Miracle of Compound Interest

 The reality is that growth matters a lot.
 This type of portfolio expansion wouldn’t be possible without a relatively high return.
 At 2%, it would take over 37 years to reach $1M and most of that money(684k) would be from contributions and not growth.

 That’s why the stock market is the way to go for most people.
 It’s the only proven way to find those types of returns in the long run.
+It can be stressful as there will be years where you lose 20%+ of your money but the long term trend is favorable as long as you can stomach and keep buying during those years.

 Compound interest eventually pays off in a big way.
 It might not seem like it at first.
 Those first few years may drag but even in small amounts, it’s making a difference.
 It definitely feels like you’re running uphill at first until you reach a certain point where the compound effect is more visible.